- I’m a great candidate. What should I do?

 - How are we being judged?

 - You will be judged in three different phases.
 In the first phase, a team of expert judges—made up of the TMI staff—will review candidates to make sure they embody qualities of a fiscally responsible, college-bound all-star.
-In the second phase, the TMI staff will conduct interviews (via Skype) to gain more insight.
-Lastly, in the third phase, TMI and H&R Block Dollars & Sense will decide on the 10 scholarship winners.
+In the second phase, the DoSomething Strategic staff will conduct interviews (via Google Meet) to gain more insight.
+Lastly, in the third phase, DoSomething Strategic and H&R Block Dollars & Sense will decide on the 10 scholarship winners.
 For more information about how applicants will be considered, please read through the judging criteria.

 - What is H&R Block Dollars & Sense?